bayukurniawan30/purple-cms/docs/creating-theme.md

  If you want to add custom functions in block, add <code>{{function|functionName}}</code> in your HTML.
 Replace <code>functionName</code> with function name that you created in **ThemeFunction.php**.
 For now, it doesn't support parameters.

+Blocks have some class that can be added to the HTML tag.
+ - **fdb-editor** : class to make content editable in Block Editor.
+Can be added in text, image, link, button, or add it at parent tag to make whole childs editable.
+ - **non-uikit** : if your element classes are conflict with UIkit stylesheet, add this class to the element.
+ - **remove-padding-in-real** : class to make element has no padding in front-end website.
+ - **bttn-to-customize** : special class to edit button or a tag.
+ - **fdb-font-awesome** : class that only can be added in font awesome element.
+Please add <code>data-purple-fa-icon</code> also with icon name as the value.
+For example, <code>&lt;i class=&quot;fa fa-twitter fdb-font-awesome&quot; data-purple-fa-icon=&quot;twitter&quot;&gt;&lt;/i&gt;</code>

 ## Custom Function

 Custom function is located in <code>YourTheme/src/Functions/ThemeFunction.php</code>.
 To create a function, create a new public function (without parameters).
 For example :